Integrating Genesys Intelligent Automation and Customer Environments

 iHub has four tabs, as follows:

-- Processes—In this tab, you define the Integration Processes that will handle HTTP(S) requests that are received from the Intelligent Automation VUI.
+- Processes—In this tab, you define the Integration Processes that will handle HTTP(S) and JDBC requests that are received from the Intelligent Automation VUI.
 Use the scripting commands described in Scripting Commands to write any Process and Library scripts.

 - Deploy to Production—After you have created and tested your Processes, you put them into production using this tab.
 Deployments in the current calendar year are displayed in tabular and calendar (weekly) format.
 From the table of deployments, you can also rollback to previous productions if needed.